WinVector/Examples/rebalance/rw_example_R.md

     ## [2,]

 Each entry of `pairs` is the edge-set of a graph where `pred1` and `pred2` orders disagree.
-The components of this graph are bipartite, and we want new variables eliminate edges from these graphs.
+We want new variables eliminate edges from these graphs.

-In our case the supports of the bipartite components are `{({1,2}, {4, 5, 6}), ({3}, {7})}`.
+In our case the ordered supports of the components are `{({1,2}, {4, 5, 6}), ({3}, {7})}`.
 Our idea is to introduce variables that identify these support sets, as this would give the model the degrees of freedom needed to re-score these sets independently and remove the